jarvisar/senior-design/README.md

 #### Query Parameter Support

-The web app also supports query parameters.
+The web app also supports query parameters using exoplanet column names.
 For example, if the query is `localhost:4200/?disc_year=2011`, it automatically searches for exoplanets discovered in 2011.

+Current column definitions can be found in the [Exoplanet Archive docs](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html).

 ## FAQ